lacework/python-sdk/README.md

 ## Installation

-Installing and upgrading webexteamssdk is easy:
+Installing and upgrading laceworksdk is easy:

 **Install via PIP**